Kittatinny Ridge Conservation Landscape

 The Kittatinny Ridge Conservation Landscape is one of eight Conservation Landscapes, designated by the Pennsylvania Department of Conservation and Natural Resources (DCNR).
 As DCNR's External Lead for the project, Audubon facilitates the collaboration of local, regional, and state organizations and agencies through the Kittatinny Coalition.
 Partners' work has focused public attention on the importance of the 185-mile long forested Ridge through Pennsylvania and promoted conservation activities to protect it from further habitat loss, fragmentation, and inappropriate land use.

-The Kittatinny Ridge (also known as Blue Mountain) is a long mountain ridge that winds 185 miles through eastern and central Pennsylvania, to the Maryland line.
-The Ridge is a globally-significant fall migration flyway used annually by tens of thousands of raptors and vultures and millions of songbirds, and has been designated by Audubon Pennsylvania, as the largest of the state’s “Important Bird Areas.”
-The many rock outcroppings along the ridge also make it an excellent place to watch migrating hawks, eagles and vultures.
-Hawk Mountain Sanctuary and Audubon’s HawkWatch at Waggoner’s Gap are located along the Ridge.
+The Kittatinny Ridge, also known as Blue Mountain, winds 185 miles through eastern and central Pennsylvania, to the Maryland line.
+The Ridge is a Global Important Bird Area, serving as important habitat for fall migrants, supporting tens of thousands of raptors and vultures and millions of songbirds annually.
+The many rock outcroppings along the Ridge also make it an excellent place to watch migrating hawks, eagles and vultures at Hawk Mountain Sanctuary, Waggoner’s Gap, and numerous other locations.

 Educators, schools, nature centers, libraries, group leaders, conservation groups, and government offices can receive FREE copies of the Kittatinny Ridge poster.
 Please click here for more details.